LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    The fps modes advertised by Sunshine.

-   ..
-Note:: Some versions of Moonlight, such as Moonlight-nx (Switch), rely on this list to ensure that the requested
+   .. note:: Some versions of Moonlight, such as Moonlight-nx (Switch), rely on this list to ensure that the requested
       fps is supported.

 **Default**